About the course

 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.

-You are required to submit a personal statement explaining your scientific experience and background, your motivation for wishing to undertake the course, and indicating your future career plans.
+You are required to submit a personal statement to explain your scientific experience and background, your interest in your chosen project and provide some insight into how you would develop your research.

 This will be assessed for: